fabacab/CTF/2017/BSidesSF/forensics/easycap/README.md

 ## Solution

-In this challenge, we are presented with a packet capture file.
+In this challenge, we are presented with a [packet capture (`.pcap`) file](https://en.wikipedia.org/wiki/Pcap).
 Packet captures are records of network activity.
 The industry standard tool for examining network activity in real-time and forensically is [Wireshark](https://www.wireshark.org/), so the first thing I did is open the file with that tool.
 Wireshark displayed the recorded network activity by showing each individual packet:

 ![Screenshot of Wireshark interface displaying the "easycap.pcap" file contents.](screenshots/wireshark-easycap.png)